LcNyaker/team-project-vue/assets/README.md

 - [Grand Hotel](https://fonts.google.com/specimen/Grand+Hotel)
 - [Tilt neon](https://fonts.google.com/specimen/Tilt+Neon)

+Movie info and movie assets are available in `/assets/movies/`.

 ## Responsive design
 The design contains 4 layouts for a responsive design - mobile, tablet, small desktop, and large desktop.
 The small desktop design is also used for tablets in landscape mode.